Updated: Dec 24, 2022

 Food and Culture

-Many of us have probably mastered the culinary skills needed to open a cafe with the number of meals prepared while being housebound.
+Many of us had probably mastered the culinary skills needed to open a cafe with the number of meals prepared while being housebound.
 Kids can be great little helpers in the kitchen.
 You could even go all out and have a monthly culture day!
 Make sushi, dress up in kimono robes, and use chopsticks to enjoy your dinner together as a family.
 The options are endless.

 Bring on the Childhood Games

-Time to take out those dusty old-school board games from the store!
+Time to take out those dusty old-school board games from the storeroom!
 Remember the Monopoly set being left out on the table for a few days because it just never seems to end?
 Apart from some of these games keeping the kids busy for a loooong time (hooray!), board games allow for family fun and learning to take place together.